 BPE Renews Efforts to Boost Service Delivery, Uphold Mandate

-The Bureau of Public Enterprises (BPE) Tuesday renewed its efforts to uphold its mandate, bolster service delivery and sustain its core values of Integrity-Transparency, Professionalism, Accountability, Result-Orientation and Teamwork (I-PART), which are aligned with the goals of SERVICOM.
+The Bureau of Public Enterprises (BPE) yesterday renewed efforts to uphold its mandate, bolster service delivery and sustain its core values of Integrity-Transparency, Professionalism, Accountability, Result-Orientation and Teamwork (I-PART), which are aligned with the goals of SERVICOM.

 These ethics, he added, help to create a positive and productive work environment.